ambrishrawat/CSP301-visualizations/README.md

 ## A Mythology Network

-Reat-time social network visualisation using a simulated mythology network.
+Reat-time social network visualisations using a simulated mythology network.